nazar256/parapipe/README.md

 * `Out()` method can be used only once on each pipeline.
 Any subsequent `Pipe()` call will cause panic.
   Though, when you need to stream values somewhere from the middle of the pipeline - just send them to your own channel.
+* do not try to `Push` to the pipeline before the first `Pipe` is defined - it will panic
 * as at the time of writing Go does not have generics, you have to assert the type for incoming messages in pipes explicitly, which means the type of the message can be checked in runtime only.